slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Derek Sivers*
 > *"Se não houvesse decisoes eramos todos iguais."
 -- António Simões*

-> *"When you are on the bottom you can’t afford to look like you belong there."
--- Mike Downey*
-> *"Don’t ask the barber whether you need a haircut."
--- Daniel S. Greenberg*
-> *"There is no exception to the rule that everybody likes to be an exception to the rule."
--- Malcolm Forbes*
-> *"Clear thinkers take feedback from reality, not society." (...)
-"The three big decisions: where you live, who you’re with, and what you’re doing." (...)
-"In the age of infinite leverage, judgement is the most important skill." (...)
-"Clear thinking comes from having time to reflect and pursue your genuine intellectual curiosity." (...)
-"The only part you can’t outsource is judgement."
--- Naval Ravikant*
 > *"Think of your life merely as a long sequence of actions and decisions.
 If you’re like most people, many of these actions and decisions are sub-optimal.
 And what most of us mean when we say we’d like to «change» ourselves is simply that we’d like to make slightly more optimal actions and decisions.
 Keep your «self» out of your decisions, because most likely, it’s not about «you».
 Simply ask yourself, «Is this a good thing to do?» Yes?
 Then go do it."
 -- Mark Manson*